Arhno/hand-gesture-recognition/README.md

 `make clean` erase the executables.

+We use the Boost graph library as well as opencv so you will need those library to be able to compile.

 ### Use the program

 After compilation there are multiple ways to run the above program: